usdigitalresponse/usdr-gost/docker/README.md

 # Using Docker for Development

 You can use Docker to run the database, API server, and Vue frontend during development, which should help ensure consistent development environments and avoid workstation clutter.
+The easiest way to install Docker is their [Desktop Applications](https://www.docker.com/products/docker-desktop/), which can be installed via their GUI installers or your systems package manager.

 ## Setup